MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 ### Add a disk to Available Storage

 1. In Failover Cluster Manager, in the console tree, expand the name of the cluster, and then expand **Storage**.
-2. Right-click **Disks**, and then click **Add Disk**.
+2. Right-click **Disks**, and then select **Add Disk**.
 A list appears showing the disks that can be added for use in a failover cluster.
-3. Select the disk or disks you want to add, and then click **OK**.
+3. Select the disk or disks you want to add, and then select **OK**.

     The disks are now assigned to the **Available Storage** group.